chalatz/excursions/pages/tours/wine-tours.md

 On the way we stop near the Valley of the Butterflies at the small **Wine factory Estate of Anastasia Triantafillou** where they make high quality **Organic Wines** from the local white Athiri grape and the red Mandilari grape as well as **Cabernet Sauvignon, Merlot, Grenache Rouge** and **Moschatel**.
 They have a limited supply but you can sample their wines (free tasting), usually they offer you village bread with olive oil.
 You can also have a free olive oil tasting and honey tasting.
 You can get pictures of the ageing facilities as well.
 (Stop Visit Taste Photos)

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.anastasia %}

+### EMBONAS VILLAGE

+We continue along the mountain’s path south west to **Embonas Village**, the most important grape-producing village on the island.
+Embona is a mountainous village halfway up the Attavyros Mountain, it is the highest village at 800m / 2.600f. above sea level, situated in immense natural beauty and the views of the surrounding areas are awesome.
+Attavyros is the highest mountain on the island of Rhodes, it rises to a height of 1,215m. / 3.980f. and it lies to the south of the village, most of the vineyards are planted on its slopes and foothills.

 ### THE EMERY WINERY